FENECON Commercial 92 — Assembly and Operating Instructions

 1.5.
 Structure of warning notices

-If observed, warnings protect against possible personal injury and damage to property and use the signal word to classify the magnitude of the danger.
+If observed, warnings protect against possible personal injury and damage to property.
+The signal word to classifies the magnitude of danger.

 Danger sign